Liverpool star Salah set for return after negative Covid-19 test | Goal.com

 “There could be Premier League tests the day after?
 Yes, there are two tests in the next two days so he will be tested, like all of us.”

-The news will come as a significant boost to the Reds boss, who saw Naby Keita join a growing injury list.
+The news will come as a significant boost to the Reds boss, who saw Naby Keita join a growing injury list on Sunday.
 Keita lasted just 53 minutes against Leicester before suffering a hamstring issue, which will be assessed at Kirkby.

 Liverpool could also be without Xherdan Shaqiri for their upcoming games, with the Swiss star having picked up a problem during international duty.